Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models: Out-of-Sample Predictive Density

 In the special case of the mixed VAR(1) process with $p=1$, the predictive density becomes:

 \nin Proof: See Appendix A.1.

-This predictive density is constrained by the VAR representation (3.1).
-It is a semi-parametric function of parameters $\Phi_1,...,\Phi_p$, determining $A^2$ and $J_2$, and of functional parameters $g, l_2$.
-Except if the distribution is multivariate Gaussian, the predictive density has a complicated form, with several modes and a conditional mean which is not linear in $\underline{Y}_{t-1}$, in general.
-From equation (3.12) and the deterministic relation between $Y_t$ and $Z_t$, it follows that:
+This predictive density is defined for the VAR representation (2.1).
+It is a semi-parametric function of the parameters $\Phi_1,...,\Phi_p$, determining $A^2$ and $J_2$, and of the functional parameters $g, l_2$.
+This predictive density is complicated, except if it is multivariate Gaussian.
+In general, the conditional mean is not linear in $\underline{Y}_{T}$.